ambition-wtf/readme/README.md

 # ambition README

-## Sections

-1. Dev Guidelines
-2. 🚧 TODO: Quests

-> But first, a word from our sponsor: gratitude!
+## A word from our sponsor: gratitude! 🙏

 Thank you SO much for joining the Collaboration team with Ambition.

 This is the start of something epic: a new model for decentralized creative work at scale.

 That being said, because this is only the beginning, we’re still figuring out how to do this along the way.

 I **NEED** you to to tell me what is working and what isn’t.

-This is a living, growing document that if you’re reading, I hope you will play a part in watering, nurturing, and developing.
+This is a living, growing document 🌱 that if you’re reading, I hope you will play a part in watering, nurturing, 🪴 and developing.

 ### Why this exists?